Poikilos/integratoredu/README.md

 ## Known Issues
 ~=low-priority
 ?=needs verification in current git version
-* save autofill_cache to file or database
+* (2017-10-20 changed display name for =get_date_from_path() from Date to Stored, using Stored still allows selecting it) fix issue where display name for =get_date_from_path() was Date, a real field, allowing user to select a * save autofill_cache to file or database
+* selecting time gives success message, but doesn't provide editing form
 * trigger a backup before update-query
 * session.runme and other direct usages of session as if it were a session (as opposed to using req.session) may not be ok
 * There is no code to serve the wav files referenced by the javascript that is in body onload after an error occurs.